She-Ra: Princess of Power

-She-Ra: Princess of Power is an American animated series produced in 1985 by Filmation.
+She-Ra: Princess of Power 1985 is an American animated series produced in 1985 by Filmation.
 A spin-off of Filmation's He-Man and the Masters of the Universe series, She-Ra was aimed primarily at a young female audience to complement He-Man's popularity with young males.
 Unlike He-Man, which was based on the Masters of the Universe toy line by Mattel, the creation of She-Ra was a collaboration between Filmation and Mattel.
 The initial group of characters and premise were created by uncredited writers Larry DiTillio and J. Michael Straczynski for Filmation, while the characters introduced later were designed by Mattel.
 Mattel provided financial backing for the series, as well as an accompanying toy line.
 The series premiered in 1985 and was ended in 1987, after 2 seasons and 93 episodes.

-On March 22, 1985, Filmation released an animated film based on the series titled He-Man and She-Ra: The Secret of the Sword.
-The film is composed of the first five episodes from the She-Ra television series: "Into Etheria", "Beast Island", "She-Ra Unchained", "Reunions" and "Battle for Bright Moon".
+On March 22, 1985, several months before the release of the television series, Filmation released an animated film based on the series titled He-Man and She-Ra: The Secret of the Sword.
+The film is composed of what would be the first five episodes from the She-Ra television series: "Into Etheria", "Beast Island", "She-Ra Unchained", "Reunions" and "Battle for Bright Moon".

+In between the first and second season of the She-Ra series, in which He-Man regularly featured, Filmation also produced an hour long (44 minutes without commercials) Christmas episode, He-Man & She-Ra: A Christmas Special.
+Together, Filmation's He-Man series and She-ra series contain a combined total of 218 episodes, a theatrical movie, and a primetime Christmas special, all in the same continuity and with the same cast and crew.
+The Filmation He-Man and She-ra shared continuity is, by far, the largest single Masters of The Universe and/or Princess of Power continuity of the original 1980s He-Man/Masters of The Universe/She-ra era, and is also, again by far, the single largest Masters of The Universe and/or Princess of Power continuity in existence to date.

 A rebooted series, She-Ra and the Princesses of Power, premiered on Netflix on November 13, 2018, and concluded on May 15, 2020.

 Plot

-The series follows the adventures of Princess Adora, Prince Adam's (He-Man's) twin sister, who leads a group of freedom fighters known as the Great Rebellion in the fight to free Etheria from the tyrannical rule of Hordak and the Evil Horde.
-With her Sword of Protection, Adora can transform into She-Ra, just as Prince Adam can transform into He-Man.
+The series follows the adventures of Princess Adora, Prince Adam/He-Man's twin sister, who leads a group of freedom fighters known as the Great Rebellion in the fight to free most of Etheria from the tyrannical rule of Hordak and the Evil Horde.
+With her Sword of Protection, Adora can transform into She-Ra just as Prince Adam can transform into He-Man.

 Born on the planet Eternia to Queen Marlena and King Randor, Princess Adora is kidnapped at birth by Hordak and taken to Etheria.
 There she serves as a mind-controlled Horde Force Captain before He-Man rescues her.
 After reuniting with her parents on Eternia, She-Ra decides to return to Etheria and lead the Great Rebellion.
+During this time, it was also revealed that Hordak was the teacher of He-Man's archenemy Skeletor.